Getting rid of wood stain odor is easier than you think. This knowledge makes applying wood stains less daunting.

 An equally important tip: use the correct type of wood stain for exterior and interior projects.
 Avoid using stains meant for exterior projects such as cedar siding on interior projects.
 The wood stain container will have this information: adhere to it.

-Wood Stain Odor FAQs
+How to Remove Wood Stain Smell: FAQs

 Is the smell of wood stain harmful?